Topological Noetherianity of polynomial functors: Introduction

-\begin{re} The proofs below could have been formulated directly in this infinite-dimensional setting, rather than the finite-dimensional, functorial setting.
+\begin{remark} The proofs below could have been formulated directly in this infinite-dimensional setting, rather than the finite-dimensional, functorial setting.
 However, one of the key techniques, namely, shifting a polynomial functor by a constant vector space, is best expressed in the functorial language.
-Moreover, the functorial language allows us to stay in the more familiar realm of finite-dimensional algebraic geometry. \end{re}
+Moreover, the functorial language allows us to stay in the more familiar realm of finite-dimensional algebraic geometry. \end{remark}